CoffeeNova/Epam.CDP.D2-D3/README.md

 i had a similar task few weeks ago and I want to attach the link (the project from this repo also): https://github.com/isalzh/TravixOpp.TestProjectCore This project has examples of async CRUD operations.

+02. Expressions and IQueryable about Task #2 Expression Tree part: Realized mapper has contains very primitive implementation, this approach described by the lector in Q&A video part.
+Imho, it should be enough.
+Or not? about Task #1 IQueryable part: It seems that the task is outdated, requests are not executed as expected, but I tried to do my best and completed this part.